 Fault vs. No-Fault Insurance States

-In a fault-based insurance state, an accident victim cannot receive financial relief for medical bills or property damages until he or she proves who was at fault for the crash.
+In a fault-based insurance state, an accident victim cannot receive financial relief for medical bills or property damages until he or she prove who was at fault for the crash.
 This is because the at-fault party’s auto insurance company will pay for damages.
 In fault-based insurance states, crash victims can either file claims with the at-fault party’s insurance company for a settlement or file personal injury lawsuits against the negligent driver for further damages, regardless of the seriousness of injuries.

 In a no-fault insurance state, victims of a crash will seek damage recovery through their own auto insurers, regardless of who was at fault for the crash.
 The victim does not have to determine fault or prove negligence to obtain immediate financial recovery.
 The victim will file the claim with his or her insurance company and receive a prompt response.
 More states began switching to a no-fault system because victims often need financial assistance right away for medical bills and property damages, and may not be able to wait until the conclusion of an investigation.

 Under no-fault insurance laws, crash victims typically cannot file personal injury claims unless their injuries meet a threshold to qualify as serious.
 Each state defines this threshold differently, but it generally means injuries that cause temporary or permanent disabilities, loss of body or organ functions, or loss of limb.
 If crash injuries do not meet this threshold, an insurance claim will be the only recovery available to the victim.
+If you have any questions regarding fault, our Philadelphia personal injury attorneys can help.
+Contact Rosenbaum & Associates today for a free consultation.

 Pennsylvania’s Car Insurance Laws